kirkshoop/async_scope/async-resource.md

 What is missing is a way to attach an _`async-object`_ to a sender expression such that the _`async-object`_ is constructed asynchronously before any nested _`async-function`_ s start and is destructed asynchronously after all nested _`async-function`_ s complete.

-Asynchronous lifetimes in async programs often use `std::shared_ptr` to implement ad-hoc garbage collection of regular objects.
+Asynchronous lifetimes in programs often use `std::shared_ptr` to implement ad-hoc garbage collection of objects used by asynchronous code.
 Using garbage collection for this purpose removes structure from the code, because the shared ownership allows objects to escape the original scope in which they were created.

-Using regular objects for this purpose make async construction and async destruction ad-hoc such that no generic algorithms can compose multiple objects with asynchronous lifetimes.
+Using objects like this in asynchronous code results in ad-hoc solutions for _`async-construction`_ and _`async-destruction`_.
+No generic algorithms can compose multiple objects with asynchronous lifetimes when the _`async-construction`_ and _`async-destruction`_ are ad-hoc and follow no generic design.

-The C++ language has a set of rules that are applied in a code-block to describe when construction and destruction of regular objects occur, and to scope access to the successfully constructed objects within the code-block.
+The C++ language has a set of rules that are applied in a code-block to describe when construction and destruction of objects occur, and has rules that scope access to the successfully constructed objects within the code-block.
 The language implements those rules.

-This paper describes how to implement rules for the construction and destruction of _`async-object`_ s using sender/receiver in the library.
-This paper describes structured construction and destruction of objects in terms of _`async-function`_ '.
+This paper describes how to implement rules for the construction and destruction of _`async-object`_ s, using sender/receiver, in the library.
+This paper describes structured construction and destruction of objects in terms of _`async-function`_ s.
 The `async_using()` algorithm described in this paper is a library implementation of an async code-block containing one or more local variables.
 The `async_using()` algorithm is somewhat analogous to the `using` keyword in some languages.

 Design
 ======